 The Abandoned Small Town Of Fayette In Michigan Is Eerily Beautiful

 Few things are quite as haunting as walking through a once-bustling town that now sits abandoned and silent.
-Michigan is home to many such spots, but the town of Fayette in the Upper Peninsula is especially eerie.
-Nonetheless, many consider it to be the most beautiful abandoned town in Michigan.
-Its storied past and rapid decline make it an informative yet humbling spot to visit.
+Michigan is home to many such spots, but Fayette ghost town in the Upper Peninsula is especially eerie.
+Nonetheless, many consider it to be the most beautiful ghost town in Michigan.
+The storied past and rapid decline of Fayette, Michigan make it an informative yet humbling spot to visit.

-Have you made the trip out to Fayette to explore its long-empty buildings?
-Tell us about your experience (and any spooky encounters you had) at this abandoned town in Michigan in the comment section.
+Have you made the trip out to Fayette ghost town to explore its long-empty buildings?
+Tell us about your experience (and any spooky encounters you had) at this ghost town in Michigan in the comment section.
+Do you think the Fayette ghost town is haunted?
+Let us know.

 The Great Lakes State was admitted to the Union in 1837, but European settlers flooded onto its landscape well before that.
 Before them, of course, is a long timeline of history related to indigenous tribes.
-With so much human influence, it’s no wonder there is now a number of haunted places in Michigan.
+With so much human influence, it’s no wonder there are now many haunted places in Michigan.
 Perhaps the most famous is the Haunted Old Mill Museum, which operated as everything from a hydroelectric plant to a fabricating factory.
 If you’re looking for the longest haunted stretch of road in Michigan, look no further than Seven Gables Road.

 Where can I go ghost hunting in Michigan?

-The trick to finding Michigan ghost hunting spots is 100 percent seasonality.
-Around Halloween, you see, many places open their doors for ghost hunting sessions, as in the cast of Wayne Historical Museum.
+The trick for going ghost hunting in Michigan is 100 percent seasonality.
+Around Halloween, you see, many places open their doors for ghost-hunting sessions, as in the cast of Wayne Historical Museum.
 You can, of course, enjoy your own unofficial ghost hunt by booking a room at a local bed and breakfast with a haunted history or after a meal at a haunted pub.
-Not sure where to start?
-Ask around – locals will surely be able to offer some insight into the most haunted places in Michigan.

 What are the best small towns in Michigan?